matoos32/jfreechart-builder/README.md

 ## Incorporating into your project

+The module is not published to Maven Central so you must build the solution locally and install it in local Maven repositories.

 ### Prerequisites

 * JDK 8 or greater [[1](https://openjdk.java.net/)] [[2](https://www.oracle.com/java/)] installed.
 * [Apache Maven](https://maven.apache.org/) installed.
-* Internet connection for Maven downloads or you add them to your local Maven repo yourself.
+* Internet connection for Maven dependency downloads or you add those to your local Maven repo yourself.

 ### Installing source code